Host command is a simple utility for performing DNS lookups in Linux. With this command, we can translate names into IP Addresses and vice versa.

 -a parameter is equivalent with -v for verbose output and -t ANY for specifies the query type.

-When we want to display information for other DNS in the internet, or just testing our DNS, we can use host command to do it.
 As usual, we can always type man host or host --help to explore more detail about host command usage.